yangshengaa/dynamic_stock_industry_classification/index.md

 Each constraint comes with a different purpose:

-- **Holding Constraint**: no short-selling, so all weights shall be postive, and we don't want to over-invest in one stock, so there is also an upper limit for a single stock weight;
+* **Holding Constraint**: no short-selling, so all weights shall be positive, and we don't want to over-invest in one stock, so there is also an upper limit for a single stock weight;
-- **Style Exposure**: style factors are also called risk factors, including Market-Cap, Momentum, and others.
+* **Style Exposure**: style factors are also called risk factors, including Market-Cap, Momentum, and others.
 We would like its exposure to be controlled over time, and not using these factors to obtain excess returns;
-- **Industry Exposure**: prevent over-investing in a single industry.
+* **Industry Exposure**: prevent over-investing in a single industry.
 This is the place where an alternative dynamic classification is plugged in.
-- **Turnover Constraint**: limit the rate of replacement of the stocks to lower costs.
+* **Turnover Constraint**: limit the rate of replacement of the stocks to lower costs.

 ## Acknowledgement